6ix9ine Identified Associate in Attempted Chief Keef Shooting: Report

 McKenzie, known to 6ix9ine fans as Kooda B, was reportedly indicted because 6ix9ine spoke with investigators and told them McKenzie was the shooter.
-The celebrity news site also says Tekashi paid McKenzie $10,000 to handle the shooting.
+The celebrity news site also says Tekashi paid McKenzie $10,000 to handle the shooting after he offered $20,000 to begin with.
 McKenzie has not yet been apprehended by authorities.

 As previously reported, there was an investigation into 6ix9ine's involvement in the attempted shooting, which happened after his public beef with Keef one month earlier.
 Supporting that belief was a leaked video showing a conversation between 6ix9ine and Keef's cousin Tadoe.
 In it, 6ix9ine claimed to have a "30 pack" on Tadoe, leading police to believe that Tadoe was the original target of the attempted Keef shooting outside of a New York City hotel.
 "30 Pack" was thought to mean $30,000.

 This news arrives just a bit over a week after Tekashi appeared in court for his pre-trial conference.
 It was expected that Tekashi would apply for bail during the hearing, but that didn't end up happening.
 Speaking with XXL, Tekashi's attorney Dawn Florio explained that it was the removal of 6ix9ine's attorney Lance Lazzaro that led to the postponement of their bail application.